cyanidecupcake/fab-moments-handbook/session2.md

 Working together sketch out ideas of what your HOME might look like.

+What obsticiles might make it difficult to complete this project?

 Consider the sticky notes from last week

 Students should meet with a facilitator before the end of the session to pitch their idea.
 Facilitators should ask questions to get the students thinking critically about the fesability of their project.

+Things will go wrong, you will get off track, it is not the end of the world.

 Do you know how to use these materials or will you have to learn?
+SAMPLES:
+Simple arduino session, simple laser cutting & 3D printing session, simple git instructions, simple blog instructions, complete a handout for planning process